hyperfocalHQ/pollen/README.md

 ## Introduction
 [![Version](https://img.shields.io/npm/v/pollen-css.svg?style=flat)](https://www.npmjs.com/package/pollen-css) ![Size](https://img.badgesize.io/https://unpkg.com/pollen-css/pollen.css?compression=gzip&label=size)

-Pollen is a micro-library of [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) that encourages consistency, maintainability, and rapid development.
+Pollen is a standards-driven alternative to [Tailwind](https://tailwindcss.com).
+A micro-library of [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*), it encourages consistency, maintainability, and rapid development.
 Use it from prototype to production, as a utility-first foundation for your own design system.

 ### What it looks like